List of Big Nate characters and premises: Mr. Chung

 Nate's social studies teacher in 2008, while the P.S.
 38 students go to Jefferson while the school has mold that is being cleaned up.
 At the start of the year, Mr. Chung seemed to have a liking for Nate, but later in the year, Mr. Chung started to yell at Nate quite a lot, possibly because Nate posts about him a lot on his blog.

-Soccer Coach
+Unidentified soccer coach

-Jefferson's soccer coach was tormenting Coach Calhoun before the big 2008 soccer game.
+Jefferson's soccer coach is a minor character who was tormenting Coach Calhoun before the big 2008 soccer game.

 Annie

-Jefferson student who beat Gina by one point on a test in 2008.
+Annie is a Jefferson student who beat Gina by one point on a test in 2008.
 They had a big argument, but then reconciled and became friends.

 Sabina Shah

-Sabina Shah is a girl Francis likes and tutors in the Big Nate episode "Time Disruptors".
-She is voiced by Chandhi Perekh.
+Sabina Shah is a girl Francis liked and tutors in the Big Nate episode "Time Disruptors".

+In the TV series, she is voiced by Chandni Parekh.

 Dina

-Nolan's tall basketball enthusiast girlfriend in the Big Nate episode "Big Freeze", only seen from the neck down.
-She is voiced by Kimberly Brooks.
+Dina is Nolan's tall basketball enthusiast girlfriend in the Big Nate episode "Big Freeze", only seen from the neck down.

+In the TV series, she is voiced by Kimberly Brooks.